Struct skeletal_model::bone::BoneMap

 pub fn iter(&self) -> Iter<'_, T>

-Gets an iterator over the (key, value) pairs of the BoneMap
+Gets an iterator over the (key, value) pairs of the BoneMap.

-Iteration is guaranteed to start at BoneKind::root()
+Iteration is guaranteed to start at BoneKind::root() but beyond that,

 iteration order is not guaranteed.
 However, iteration is exhaustive over